-Always keep your needs in the front of your mind to reduce the chance of a narcissist being able to take advantage of you.
+Keep your needs in the front of your mind to reduce the chance of a narcissist taking advantage of you.

-Set healthy boundaries that you are comfortable with to keep the amount of distance that you need from the narcissist.
-Keep your eye only on what you need and continue to aim to fulfill it.
+Set healthy boundaries that you are comfortable with to keep the distance that you need from the narcissist.
+Keep your eye on what you need and continue to fulfill it.

 14. Keep Your Cool

-Showing a narcissist that you’re upset will reinforce their behavior.
+Showing a narcissist that you’re upset reinforces their behavior.

-They will see that they have won you over.
-They will be encouraged by your strong reaction and look for other ways to elicit the same response from you.
+They see that they have power over you.
+They are encouraged by your strong reaction and look for other ways to elicit the same response from you.

-Always try to keep a level head and keep any emotions to yourself.
+Always try to keep a level head and keep your emotions to yourself.

 15. Force Them to Move On